eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 If you continue to another tutorial in this getting started guide, you can keep the resources you've already created and reuse them.

 > **Important**: Deleting a resource group is irreversible.
 The resource group and all the resources contained in it are permanently deleted.
 Make sure that you do not accidentally delete the wrong resource group or resources.

+## Next Steps

+In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the STM DevKit device.
+You also used the Azure CLI to create Azure resources, connect the STM DevKit securely to Azure, view telemetry, and send messages.

+* For device developers, the suggested next step is to see the other tutorials in the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
+* If you have issues getting your device to initialize or connect after following the steps in this guide, see [Troubleshooting](../../docs/troubleshooting.md).
+* To learn more about how Azure RTOS components are used in the sample code for this tutorial, see [Using Azure RTOS in the Getting Started Guides](../../docs/using-azure-rtos.md).
+    >Note: Azure RTOS provides OEMs with components to secure communication and to create code and data isolation using underlying MCU/MPU hardware protection mechanisms.
+However, each OEM is ultimately responsible for ensuring that their device meets evolving security requirements.